-- 9.1. student includes long term weight loss or maintenance goals and a list of things the student will do to ensure they reach or maintain that goal in their plan. - 9.2. student understands healthy weight standards (BMI, standard weight charts, body fat composition, etc.). - 9.3. student explains the benefits of sleep and the detriment of too little sleep. - 9.4. student sets a long term goal for the number of hours the student will sleep each night and a list of things the student can do to ensure he or she reaches that goal. - 9.5. student researches ways to stop smoking such as meeting with a health care provider to discuss options, asking friends and family for support, going where smoking is not allowed and avoiding people who smoke.
-Write a plan for quitting smoking in the nutrition and fitness journal. - 9.6. student identifies ways to eliminate or reduce alcohol consumption and explain how excessive use of alcohol can be detrimental to the student's life and law enforcement career. - 9.7. student compares appropriate behavior as a law enforcement officer on the job with healthy behaviors with friends and family. - 9.8. student identifies hobbies to do outside of law enforcement work and list ways to keep involved in those hobbies throughout the student's law enforcement career. - 9.9. students plan should include ways to enhance a spiritual life (not necessarily meaning a religions life) throughout the student's lifetime and career as a law enforcement officer.
+- 9.1. you include long term weight loss or maintenance goals and a list of things you will do to ensure they reach or maintain that goal in their plan. - 9.2. you understand healthy weight standards (BMI, standard weight charts, body fat composition, etc.). - 9.3. you explain the benefits of sleep and the detriment of too little sleep. - 9.4. you set a long term goal for the number of hours you will sleep each night and a list of things you can do to ensure you reach that goal.

+- 9.5. you research ways to stop smoking such as meeting with a health care provider to discuss options, asking friends and family for support, going where smoking is not allowed and avoiding people who smoke.
+Write a plan for quitting smoking in the nutrition and fitness journal. - 9.6. you identify ways to eliminate or reduce alcohol consumption and explain how excessive use of alcohol can be detrimental to the student's life and law enforcement career. - 9.7. you compare appropriate behavior as a law enforcement officer on the job with healthy behaviors with friends and family. - 9.8. you identify hobbies to do outside of law enforcement work and list ways to keep involved in those hobbies throughout your law enforcement career. - 9.9. your plan should include ways to enhance a spiritual life (not necessarily meaning a religions life) throughout your lifetime and career as a law enforcement officer.

 - 9.a.
 I.O.3.1.
-Control your weight.
+Control your weight. - 9.b.

-- 9.b.
 I.O.3.2.
-Get adequate sleep.
+Get adequate sleep. - 9.c.

-- 9.c.
 I.O.3.3.
-Do not use tobacco products.
+Do not use tobacco products. - 9.d.

-- 9.d.
 I.O.3.4.
 Eliminate or minimize the use of alcohol. - 9.e.
 I.O.3.5.
 Maintain healthy relationships. - 9.f.
 I.O.3.6.
 Enhance your value, spirituality, and beliefs. - 9.g.
 I.O.3.7.
 Maintain financial stability throughout your career.